 Planning on taking a cruise for the first time?
 We have all been there, and we have some cruising tips for beginners to help you make the most out of your cruise vacation.

 The first time I took a cruise, it was a spontaneous decision to take one, as it was a last-minute sale that we took advantage of.
 There were a lot of things I wish I had known, or done research on, prior to going.
 If you are a newbie to cruising, I hope these tips will help you make better choices and decisions than we did on our first cruise, so you can make the most of your vacation, and come home with amazing memories.

-Cruising is not for everyone, if you have never been on a cruise before, I recommend your first foray into cruising be an inexpensive one so that you won’t spend too much money to see if it is for you.
-There are many discount cruising websites that will help you find something that suits your needs.
+Cruising is not for everyone; if you have never been on a cruise before, I recommend your first foray into cruising be an inexpensive one so that you won’t spend too much money to see if it is for you.
+Many discount cruising websites will help you find something that suits your needs.
 Where would you like to go?
-If warmth is what you are looking for, 2 very inexpensive options are Caribbean and Mediterranean (especially western versions of these).
+If warmth is what you are looking for, two very inexpensive options are Caribbean and Mediterranean (especially western versions of these).
 Keeping costs down on your first cruise vacation will go a long way to ensuring it is as positive an experience as possible.

 Like other ‘all-inclusive’ type vacations, Cruising offers food and beverages at every turn.
 It is so easy to over-indulge very easily.